Anti-Defection Law

 Grounds for Disqualification (Paragraph 2)

-Paragraph 2 of the Tenth Schedule prescribes the grounds for disqualification of a member of a House.
-For members elected on a party ticket: (a) if they voluntarily give up membership of the political party on whose ticket they were elected — this has been interpreted broadly by courts to include not just formal resignation but any conduct inconsistent with party membership (e.g., attending rival party meetings, issuing anti-party statements, supporting rival candidates); (b) if they vote or abstain from voting contrary to any direction issued by the political party (the "party whip") without obtaining prior permission — provided such voting/abstention is not condoned by the party within 15 days from the date of such voting/abstention.
-For nominated members: they are disqualified if they join any political party after the expiry of 6 months from the date on which they take their seat.
-The rationale is that nominated members are selected for their expertise, not political affiliation — the 6-month window allows them to join a party if they wish, but not thereafter.
-For independent members: they are disqualified if they join any political party after the election.
-Since they were elected on a non-party platform, joining any party is treated as a form of defection from the mandate given by voters.
+Three categories of members, three rules.
+For members elected on a party ticket: (a) voluntarily giving up membership of the political party that gave them the ticket — courts read this broadly: not just formal resignation, but any conduct inconsistent with party membership (attending rival meetings, anti-party statements, supporting rival candidates); (b) voting or abstaining contrary to the party whip without prior permission — unless the party condones it within 15 days.
+For nominated members: disqualified if they join any political party AFTER 6 months from taking their seat.
+The logic: they were picked for expertise, not politics.
+The 6-month window lets them join if they choose, but not after.
+For independent members: disqualified if they join ANY political party after the election.
+They won on a non-party platform — joining a party betrays the voter mandate.

 "Voluntarily Giving Up Membership" — Judicial Interpretation